-At each reporting period date, the fair values of the Company's outstanding derivative liabilities (which included the warrants denominated in US\$ and warrants with exercise prices that are subject to adjustment from time to time in the event of certain common share rights offerings) are re-measured using the Black-Scholes pricing model, which resulted in a loss of \$193,057 in the Quarter compared to a loss of \$8,891 in the comparable quarter in Fiscal 2020.
-The changes in the estimated value of these warrants are mainly caused by the fluctuation in the trading price of the Company's common shares between the beginning and end of the reporting periods.
+At each reporting period date, the fair values of the Company's outstanding derivative liabilities (which included the warrants denominated in US\$ and warrants with exercise prices that are subject to adjustment from time to time in the event of certain common share rights offerings, collectively referred to as "liability classified warrants") are re-measured using the Black-Scholes pricing model, which resulted in a loss of \$2,146,464 and a loss of 2,339,521 in the Quarter and in the Six Month Period, respectively, compared to a gain of \$25,089 and a gain of \$16,198 in the comparable quarter and six month period in Fiscal 2020, respectively.
+The changes in the estimated value of these warrants are mainly caused by the fluctuation in the trading price of the Company's common shares between the beginning and end of the reporting periods, and the issuance of 9,800,000 liability classified warrants during the Quarter.